Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sudo apt-get install apache2
 ```

-We can run a browser to check whether it is installed successfully after all other settings are completed.
+You will run a browser to check whether it is installed successfully after all other settings are completed.

 ###### Install PHP